markogresak/js-to-tsx/README.md

 >  *Never execute scripts unless you know what will they do!*

+Since this code is changing your file names and might not work correctly, **make sure to use source control or back up your work before running the script**.

 Explanation of the script:

 `find .`: find all files in current working directory (`.`) and recursive in all subfolders.
 Arguments: